napandya/academic-kickstart/content/author/admin/_index.md

 [[education.courses]]
-  course = "BEng in Information Technology" institution = "K.J Somaiya Institute of Engineering anand IT, University of Mumbai" year = 2009
+  course = "BEng in Information Technology" institution = "K.J Somaiya Institute of Engineering and IT, University of Mumbai" year = 2009

 [[education.courses]]